OMGeeky/homecontrol.esp-sensors/docs/config_system.md

 - `unit`: Temperature unit, either "C" for Celsius or "F" for Fahrenheit

+### Humidity Sensor Parameters

+No additional parameters beyond the common ones.

+### DHT22 Sensor Parameters

+- `temperature`: A nested configuration object for temperature-specific settings
+  - `name`: The name for the temperature component
+  - `unit`: Temperature unit, either "C" for Celsius or "F" for Fahrenheit
+- `humidity`: A nested configuration object for humidity-specific settings
+  - `name`: The name for the humidity component

 ### OLED Display Parameters

 - `scl_pin`: The GPIO pin number for the SCL (clock) line
 - `sda_pin`: The GPIO pin number for the SDA (data) line
 - `width`: Display width in pixels
 - `height`: Display height in pixels
-- `address`: I2C address of the display (in hex format, e.g., "0x3C")
+- `address`: I2C address of the display (in hex format, e.g., "0x3C" or as an integer)

 ### Button Parameters